-In a minimum oil circuit breaker very small quantity of insulating oil is used in arc extinguishing chamber.
+In a minimum oil circuit breaker very small quantity of insulating oil is used in the arc extinguishing chamber.

-For insulation purposes, different insulating materials like porcelain, bakelised paper, glass-fiber etc. are used.
+For insulation purposes, different insulating materials like porcelain, bakelised paper, glass-fiber, etc. are used.
 The construction of a low oil circuit breaker is shown in the figure.

 This arcing chamber consists of an arc control device, an upper fixed contact, and a lower moving contact.
-The whole assembly of arc control device, upper contact, lower contact is immersed in oil and enclosed in a glass fiber enclosure.
+The whole assembly of the arc control device, upper contact, lower contact is immersed in oil and enclosed in a glass fiber enclosure.

-The oil of the lower chamber is used for insulation purposes it does not get engaged in the arc extinguishing process.
+The oil of the lower chamber is used for insulation purposes.
+It does not get engaged in the arc extinguishing process.
 Both upper and lower chambers are individually surrounded by cylindrical shaped synthetic resin bonded paper within a porcelain insulator.

-Low | Minimum Oil Circuit Breaker Working Principle
+Minimum | Low Oil Circuit Breaker Working Principle

-The gases (mostly Hydrogen) are generated due to vaporization of oil.
+The gases (mostly Hydrogen) are generated due to the vaporization of oil.
 Due to the cooling effect of hydrogen arc cools down and its pressure splits it into small arcs.

 The arcing chamber contains a separator which fills fresh oil in it, by centrifugal action, when breaker operates under a fault condition.

 An oil filling valve is also fitted in the top casting of the arc-control device.
-This valve, lightly spring-loaded, closes when the pressure is set up within the device, but as the pressure vanishes due to arc extinction, the valve opens to allow the inrush of oil.
+This valve, lightly spring-loaded, closes when the pressure is set up within the device, but as the stress vanishes due to arc extinction, the valve opens to allow the inrush of oil.

 Due to the oil filling valve, vaporized oil is quickly replaced by fresh oil when the arc is extinguished.